 9) I was told not to isolate myself even though I was on a silent table spot restriction, 3rd person, touching restriction, and always restricted to someone (usually changed monthly, but one was consistent).
 The person who told me that was the one who’s been keeping me on all these restrictions.
 I asked her “how?
 I’ve been asking to come off all my shit, but you won't let me!” and she told me that I needed to keep working on “it” and she gave me an Hour for saying “shit”.

 12) Susan MADE ME take her on an outing one night.
 I wasted $40 and 5 hours on her.
+Not that it mattered because I never got my money anyway.
+I'd at least like to be payed for my trauma, but that didn't happen.

 13) When students graduate they get this small bunny stuffie, their graduation paper, a flash drive with all their photos/photos with them in it, and a check with the allowance they made.
 I only got my paper.
 At the time I wasn't so upset because I was finally out of there, but looking back I wish I’d contacted them for my money and flash drive.
 I don’t know if it happened to other students, but this kinda shit happened to me a little too often.
+I was also never allowed to go to store because of my constant grounding and TF, so I had STACKS waiting for me.

 14) On the Rafting trip, we were coming up to a level 3 rapid.
 That means everyone needs to be in the boat, and Susan being Susan put me and my restriction, (N), in the same boat (shocker).
 Bethany (The PE teacher) couldn’t get her up and asked someone to come help, so I went and pulled her up on my own and ended up getting grounded for breaking not only my touching restriction, but breaking my person restriction as well.
-I would’ve let them face that lawsuit, but I quite enjoy (N)’s company.
+I would’ve let them face that lawsuit, but I quite liked (N)